-An NFT consists of details about digital asset it represents and details of the owner.
-Thus, maintaining the ownership ledger without any trust authority on a blockchain.
+An NFT consists of details about a digital asset it represents with details of owner, while maintain the ownership ledger without any trust authority on a blockchain.

-Ethereum blockchain is a typical example we’ll use to understand the standardization of ownership in NFTs.
+Ethereum blockchain is a typical example to understand the standardization of ownership in NFTs.

 Predominantly, there are three token standards available on Ethereum blockchain:

 - ERC 20 – A token standard issued for fungible digital assets